braitsch/ofxDatGui/readme.md

 ##Headers & Footers

-**ofxDatGui** also provides an optional header and footer that allow you to title your gui, drag it around and conveniently collapse and expand it.
+**ofxDatGui** also provides an optional header and footer that allows you to title your gui, drag it around and conveniently collapse and expand it.
+The ```GuiComponents``` example for offers a nice demonstration of their use.

 	gui->addHeader(":: Drag Me To Reposition ::");